msliberator/cookbook/README.md

 # cookbook
-My Cookbook of code.

-## What does it contain?
+## What is this?
-Just some basic code, nothing special.
+Just me getting my feet wet using git and github.